hobby-kube/guide/README.md

 ### Secure private networking

 Kubernetes cluster members constantly exchange data with each other.
-A secure network overlay between hosts is not only the simplest, but also the most secure solution for making sure that a third party occupying the same network as our hosts won't be able to eavesdrop on their private traffic.
+A secure network overlay between hosts is not only the simplest but also the most secure solution for making sure that a third party occupying the same network as our hosts won't be able to eavesdrop on their private traffic.
 It's a tedious job to secure every single service, as this task usually requires creating and distributing certificates across hosts, managing secrets in one way or another and, last but not least, configuring services to actually use encrypted means of communication.
 That's why setting up a network overlay using VPN—which itself is a one-time effort requiring very little know how, and which naturally ensures secure inter-host communication for every possible service running now and in the future—is simply the best solution to address this problem.

 When talking about VPN, there are generally two types of solutions: